ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Build Your Own A.I.
-Agent Locally with Ollama & NodeJS for Beginners - <a href="https://javascript.plainenglish.io/turn-your-local-a-i-0927cc1fb9b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CodexJS: The sweet spot between NestJS’s prison and Express’s chaos - <a href="https://medium.com/@clancysizer/codexjs-the-sweet-spot-between-nestjss-prison-and-express-s-chaos-febe48c427ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishna Singh - krishnasinghprojects`**
+✍️ **posted by `Clancy`**

-<blockquote>Turn your local A.I. into a smart file manager, browse folders, read notes, and answer questions from real data right on your computer.
+<blockquote>Ever stare at a blank Express app wondering how to organize 50+ routes without creating spaghetti?
+Or tried NestJS and felt suffocated by…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-5 Essential Security Practices to Protect Your API and User Data - <a href="https://medium.com/@pr273582/5-essential-security-practices-to-protect-your-api-and-user-data-0cc6922afca4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Minimal gRPC Gateways in Node: The Practical Bridge - <a href="https://medium.com/@Modexa/minimal-grpc-gateways-in-node-the-practical-bridge-034ba61686ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prince Raj`**
+✍️ **posted by `Modexa`**

-<blockquote>APIs power most modern applications, connecting frontends, backends, and third-party services.
-But that same openness can also become a…
+<blockquote>A lean recipe for translating HTTP/JSON to gRPC without heavy frameworks, plus patterns for auth, streaming, and observability.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js + Express.js Tutorial: Create REST API with MongoDB, CRUD Operations & Multer File Upload - <a href="https://javascript.plainenglish.io/node-js-express-js-tutorial-create-rest-api-with-mongodb-crud-operations-multer-file-upload-ad09b9c0fe06?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raviya Technical`**

-<blockquote>Understanding CRUD — The Core of Web Development
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4. ⚡ Top 20 Node.js Mistakes to Avoid in 2025 — A Deep Dive for Professional Backend Developers - <a href="https://medium.com/@beenakumawat002/top-20-node-js-mistakes-to-avoid-in-2025-a-deep-dive-for-professional-backend-developers-c87c32143aa2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Great JavaScript Runtime Debate: Stability vs Speed vs Security - <a href="https://medium.com/@2nick2patel2/the-great-javascript-runtime-debate-stability-vs-speed-vs-security-7faec21b368a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elizabeth ✨`**
+✍️ **posted by `Codastra`**

-<blockquote>Node.js is fast, scalable, and perfect for building real-time applications — but only when used correctly.
- Even experienced developers…
+<blockquote>How to choose between Node.js, Deno, Bun, and edge runtimes without blowing up your roadmap (or your pager).
 Continue reading on Medium »</blockquote>

+<h3>4.
+CQRS in a Node.js + MongoDB backend: Practical guide - <a href="https://medium.com/@amanngp01/cqrs-in-a-node-js-mongodb-backend-practical-guide-ff624ecdeb69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `amanngp01@gmail.com`**

+<blockquote>Command Query Responsibility Segregation (CQRS) is a pattern that separates reading and writing concerns of your backend.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Azure’s latest outage: what broke, why it mattered, and how to build real resilience - <a href="https://codingosingapore.medium.com/azures-latest-outage-what-broke-why-it-mattered-and-how-to-build-real-resilience-dfa07b17f7ae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I recently had the opportunity to design a website for a therapy practice, and it was truly an… - <a href="https://medium.com/@succes8or/i-recently-had-the-opportunity-to-design-a-website-for-a-therapy-practice-and-it-was-truly-an-b9c93dfdce7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codingo Singapore`**
+✍️ **posted by `Successor`**

-<blockquote>On 29–30 October 2025 (UTC), Microsoft’s Azure platform suffered a broad outage that rippled far beyond cloud dashboards.
-Access to…
+<blockquote>Every aspect of the site was carefully thought out.
+The calming visuals, intuitive navigation, and clear layout all work together to guide…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The overall trend in web dev is increasingly toward consolidation, and simplification - <a href="https://medium.com/@devieffe/the-overall-trend-in-web-dev-is-increasingly-toward-consolidation-simplification-and-unification-f7ebcdeb5e4f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DSA Lecture 73 : Kth Smallest/Kth Largest Element in a BST - <a href="https://medium.com/coding-nexus/dsa-lecture-73-kth-smallest-kth-largest-element-in-a-bst-691302214d89?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Ieffe`**
+✍️ **posted by `YogiCode`**

-<blockquote>After a decade of complexity, web development now has the chance to become a unified, and streamlined stack.
+<blockquote>Using BST properties for order based searching
-Continue reading on Medium »</blockquote>
+Continue reading on Coding Nexus »</blockquote>

 <h3>3.
-Why I Don’t Trust Password Generators (So I Built My Own) - <a href="https://medium.com/@atypicvoyage/why-i-dont-trust-password-generators-so-i-built-my-own-9dc3c988bfad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Do You Handle Different Images for Different Screen Sizes in Next.js? - <a href="https://medium.com/@mihilista/how-do-you-handle-different-images-for-different-screen-sizes-in-next-js-6021e75a5d33?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atypicvoyage`**
+✍️ **posted by `Mihailo Cvetkovic`**

-<blockquote>A developer’s journey into building truly private tools — and what I learned about security, trust, and the Web Crypto API
+<blockquote>I’m genuinely curious how other developers solve this — because I haven’t found a satisfying answer yet.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Samsung’s Tri-Fold Phone: A Bold Leap Into the Future of Foldables - <a href="https://medium.com/@melojack45/samsungs-tri-fold-phone-a-bold-leap-into-the-future-of-foldables-f53e4c8d2aa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s the most overlooked skill for a web developer to stay relevant today? - <a href="https://medium.com/@digital-vision/whats-the-most-overlooked-skill-for-a-web-developer-to-stay-relevant-today-642b7819434a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Digital Vision`**

+<blockquote>In today’s fast-changing tech world, the most overlooked skill for web developers isn’t another framework, programming language, or design…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Discoverability by Design: Rethinking Website Performance for AI Crawlers - <a href="https://medium.com/the-hidden-layer/discoverability-by-design-rethinking-website-performance-for-ai-crawlers-c5a71cb115df?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Eric Howard, Ph.
+D.`**

+<blockquote>Web Infrastructure and Latency Management
+Continue reading on The Hidden Layer »</blockquote>

+<h3>6.
+CodexJS: The sweet spot between NestJS’s prison and Express’s chaos - <a href="https://medium.com/@clancysizer/codexjs-the-sweet-spot-between-nestjss-prison-and-express-s-chaos-febe48c427ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Clancy`**

-<blockquote>When Samsung took the stage at the APEC Summit in South Korea and revealed its new tri-fold phone, the tech world sat up and took notice…
+<blockquote>Ever stare at a blank Express app wondering how to organize 50+ routes without creating spaghetti?
+Or tried NestJS and felt suffocated by…
 Continue reading on Medium »</blockquote>

 <br/>